ndennler/ndennler.github.io/index.md

 ## News:
+- Apr 2026: I gave a talk at Colby College for the Multimodal Interaction course!
 - Mar 2026: I gave a talk on Robot Faces at the [Vizij Workshop](https://vizij.ai/events/hri-2026-tutorial/) at [HRI 2026](https://humanrobotinteraction.org/2026/)!
 - Mar 2026: I gave a talk at the [Cornell Robotics Seminar](https://www.cs.cornell.edu/events/robotics-seminar)!
 - Feb 2026: I gave a talk to [Zhi Tan's group](https://zhi.fyi/) at Northeastern!